-Limit the title to 10 to 15 words.
+Limit the title to no more than 15 words.
 Ensure that the title summarizes the main idea of the paper; is fully explanatory standing alone; and avoids the use of the words method, results, a study, and an experimental investigation.
+Colons in titles should be avoided.
 See Ryan-Wenger (1992) for guidelines regarding the titling of research reports.